Skip to Content

 Saturday 06:00 – 14:00

-Sundays Closed
+Sunday Closed

-The Customer Care Service team is available from 08:00 – 16:00 Mon - Fri and can be contacted via email idcentresurgery@heathrow.com.
+The Customer Care Service team is available from 08:00 – 16:00, Mon - Fri and can be contacted via email: idcentresurgery@heathrow.com

-Or you can reach the ID Centre by telephone at 020 8757 0990.
+Or you can reach the ID Centre by telephone on 020 8757 0990

-Change of gender:
+For a change of gender:

-Please return temporary passes that are no longer required to your authorised signatory, who will be able to destroy them securely for you.
+Please return temporary passes that are no longer required to your company authorised signatory, who will be able to destroy them securely for you.

-Companies wishing to utilise vehicles and equipment, including ground support equipment Airside will require a Heathrow Ground Operations Licence.
-Further information on who needs to be licenced and how to apply for a licence can be obtained from the Ground Operations Licensing Officer for your prefix:
+Further information on who needs to be licenced and how to apply for a licence can be obtained from the relevant Ground Operating Licensing Officer, depending on which company this matter relates to:

 Company Prefixes starting A to CZZ: George Davies (george.davies@heathrow.com)